Borough of Spotswood

 Grass / Leaf / Brush / Twig Collections

 Grass will be collected every Monday from early May through late October.
 Dates are published seasonally in the DPW Flyer.
 After the last date in October, grass will be picked up with your regular solid waste.
-Place grass in an open container (weight limit 50 lbs.) or in biodegradable paper bags only (no plastic).
+Place grass in an open container (weight limit 50 lbs.) - NO PLASTIC BAGS.
 If the date is a holiday, the grass will be picked up with the next household collection.

 Bagged leaves are collected seasonally on Mondays from late October until late December.
 Leaves must be placed in biodegradable paper bags.
 Leaf bags are available at no charge, while supplies last, from the Public Works facility on Third Street.
 Bags may be picked up in October, from 8:00 a.m. through 2:00 p.m. only on Mondays and Fridays, and Saturdays from 8:30 a.m. through 11:30 a.m.
 Please note that bags will only be available on Saturdays in November.